-The upper portion of the stomach, where food first enters, is stapled and separated from the remainder of the stomach.
+The upper portion of the stomach, is stapled and separated from the remainder of the stomach.
 This stomach “pouch” holds about one to one-and-a-half ounces, limiting food intake by causing a feeling fullness with a small amount of food.
 Patients also absorb less food, facilitating further weight loss.

 - Generally results in the highest amount of excess weight loss, 60 to 80 percent*

 - Works by restricting the amount of food and liquid intake, and limiting the absorption of nutrients in the gastrointestinal tract

 - Produces favorable changes in gut hormones that reduce appetite and enhances feelings of fullness